UPPMAX/bianca_workshops/docs/extra/rpackages.md

 # Installing R packages on Bianca

-???+ question "Read through the content of Rapackages on Bianca in our documentation"
+???+ question "Read through the content of R packages on Bianca in our documentation"

     ??? question "Can't you find it?"